lecluyse2000/CCalc/README.md

 user@archlinux:~$ ccalc -c
 Please enter your expression, or enter help to see all available commands: T & F
-Result: False!
+Result: False
 Please enter your expression, or enter help to see all available commands: T @ F
-Result: True!
+Result: True
 Please enter your expression, or enter help to see all available commands: (T | F) $ (F & T)
-Result: True!
+Result: True
 Please enter your expression, or enter help to see all available commands: 2 + 3 - 3 * 3
 Result: -4
 Please enter your expression, or enter help to see all available commands: 3^2 / 3
 Result: 3
 Please enter your expression, or enter help to see all available commands: history
 Expression: T & F
-Result: False!
+Result: False
 Expression: T @ F
-Result: True!
+Result: True
 Expression: (T | F) $ (F & T)
-Result: True!
+Result: True
 Expression: 2 + 3 - 3 * 3
 Result: -4
 Expression: 3^2 / 3